gurleen02/Markdown-Cheatsheet/README.md

 Emoji:

-:exclamation: Use emoji icons to enhance text. :+1:  Look up emoji codes at [emoji-cheat-sheet.com](http://emoji-cheat-sheet.com/)
+:exclamation: To use emojies and other symbols :+1:  Find emoji codes at: [emoji-cheat-sheet.com](http://emoji-cheat-sheet.com/)

     Markup : Code appears between colons :EMOJICODE: